cravieira/tqhd/README.md

 ./paper-quanthd-min-epochs.sh
 ```

 Each script can be executed in parallel, and you can choose whether or not it should use Cuda.
-Please make sure to tune the parameters `JOBS` and `DEVICE` in each script according to your machine.
+Please make sure to tune the parameters `JOBS` and `DEVICE` in each script according to your computer's resources.
 Keep in mind that launching multiple jobs simultaneously requires not only CPU/GPU but also memory availability.

-Finally, you can generate the plots and other results by running:
+Finally, you can obtain the plots and other results by running:

 ```bash
 ./paper-plots.sh